mosip/mosip-infra/deployment/sandbox-v2/README.md

 ```
 $ an reset.yml
 ```
+## Migration
+In case of Migration follow the steps mentioned in the [MIGRATION DOCS](docs/migration.md).

 ## Persistence
 All persistent data is available over Network File System (NFS) hosted on the console at location `/srv/nfs/mosip`.
 All pods write into this location for any persistent data.
 You may backup this folder if needed.